 THIS WARRANTY IS EXCLUSIVE.
-It covers the repair or replacement of defective materials only and does not cover labor costs unless professionally installed by a certified flooring installer.
+It covers the repair or replacement of defective materials only and does not cover labor costs.
 Installation of the replacement products will be at the original purchaser's expense.
-If professionally installed, the manufacturer will pay the reasonable labor costs to perform the replacement or repair during the first 5 years from the date of the original purchase.
-Any and all labor costs must be pre-approved by the manufacturer.
-In the event that the style installed in the home is no longer available, the manufacturer will replace the affected floor with another style of equal value.
 Under no circumstance will the value of a warranty claim exceed the original purchase price of the product.